Frequently Asked Questions

 Primary care usually serves as the front door to a patient’s healthcare services.
 Primary care physicians are skilled in preventing, diagnosing, and treating medical conditions from head to toe for a wide age group – caring for the whole patient, not just treating the disease or ailment.
 Learn more about our primary care services.

 Preventative healthcare is a proactive, team approach to helping you take charge of your health.
 We proudly partner with you, your caregivers, your loved ones, and other medical specialist to manage and improve your healthcare conditions including the physical, mental, and social aspects of your life.
 Preventative healthcare often includes physical exams at which time we may review your family medical history, discuss existing conditions, recommend healthy lifestyle choices, and more.
 We establish your baseline health and work with you to maintain or improve your health and prevent future concerns or medical conditions from happening.
 We provide health counseling, disease screenings, treatment of illnesses, treatment of injuries, immunizations, and management of long-term conditions.

-New patients: Please download, print, and complete the packet of new patient forms and bring them with you to your appointment.
-Or, you can fill out the forms online and submit them electronically for your convenience.
+Please fill out the forms in the new patient portal.
 If you are unable to fill out the forms prior to your visit, simply arrive at least 15 minutes early so we can assist you with your paperwork.

 All patients: Please bring your driver’s license or ID card, insurance information if applicable, a list of current prescription and/or over-the-counter medications, results of any tests or screenings administered outside of our center that may be applicable if possible (or you can have them faxed to us prior to your visit), and any co-payment, deductible, or co-insurance required.